Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 Live simply and let go

-My mother is lost in an endless chore
+My mother’s lost in an endless chore

 Sorting through paperwork stacked to the door